Conor Lawless

 Scientific Computing

-data science, dynamic simulation modelling, genomics, interactive visualisation, dashboards, image & video analysis
+data science, dynamic simulation modelling, genomics, interactive visualisation, dashboards, engineering design, image & video analysis

 e: cnr.lwlss@gmail.com